-The course consists of seven modules: 1) the basics of information retrieval, 2) discipline-specific information retrieval, 3) reference management, 4) publishing, 5) research impact assessment and bibliometrics, 6) research data, 7) researcher visibility, networking and altmetrics.
-Student selects at least four modules.
+The course consists of six modules: 1) the basics of information retrieval, 2) discipline-specific information retrieval, 3) reference management, 4) publishing and research visibility, 5) research impact assessment and bibliometrics, 6) research data management.

 Learning outcomes of the module: Student can analyze his/her research theme in the concept of information retrieval, structure research topic to search terms, formulate search queries and conduct searches in selected databases.

 Module content: Selection and formulation of search terms.
 Search techniques: truncation of search terms (use of wildcard characters), phrases, proximity of search terms, combination of search terms with operators.
 Basic use of databases: search forms, limiting and modifying searches.

 Learning outcomes of the module: Student is familiar with the most important scientific databases of his/her discipline.
 Student can conduct systematic information searches and stay updated in his/her discipline.

 Module content: Information retrieval as a part of the research process.
 Information retrieval from discipline-specific databases.
 Assessment of search results.
 How to set up current information alerting.

 3. Reference management (includes contact teaching, also self-study online option)